"Scheme-theoretic images" of morphisms of stacks: Moduli of finite height -modules and Galois representations

 As already discussed in Remark~\ref{rem: not sure if projective implies locally free}, for $A[[u]]$-modules, the conditions of being finitely generated projective and of being \emph{fpqc} locally free of finite rank are closely related, the precise nature of this relationship being the subject of the following results.
 The first part of the next proposition is closely related to~\cite[Prop.\ 7.4.2]{MR2713872}.

 \begin{prop} Let $\gM$ be an $A[[u]]$-module.
-Then the following conditions are equivalent: \begin{enumerate} \item $\gM$ is a finitely generated projective $A[[u]]$-module. \item $\gM$ is $u$-torsion free and $u$-adically complete and separated, and $\gM/u\gM$ is a finitely generated projective $A$-module. \end{enumerate} Moreover if these conditions hold then there is an isomorphism of $A[[u]]$-modules $(\gM/u\gM)\otimes_A A[[u]]\isoto \gM$, which reduces to the identity modulo~$u$. \end{prop} \begin{proof}If $\gM$ is projective, then it is a direct summand of a finite free $A[[u]]$-module, and is therefore $u$-torsion free and $u$-adically complete and separated; and certainly $\gM/u\gM$ is a projective $A$-module.
+Then the following conditions are equivalent: \begin{enumerate} \item $\gM$ is a finitely generated projective $A[[u]]$-module. \item $\gM$ is $u$-torsion free and $u$-adically complete and separated, and $\gM/u\gM$ is a finitely generated projective $A$-module. \end{enumerate} Moreover if these conditions hold then there is an isomorphism of $A[[u]]$-modules $(\gM/u\gM)\otimes_A A[[u]]\isoto \gM$, which reduces to the identity modulo~$u$.
+In particular if furthermore~$\gM/u\gM$ is a free $A$-module, then~$\gM$ is a free $A[[u]]$-module. \end{prop} \begin{proof}If $\gM$ is projective, then it is a direct summand of a finite free $A[[u]]$-module, and is therefore $u$-torsion free and $u$-adically complete and separated; and certainly $\gM/u\gM$ is a projective $A$-module.
 For the reverse implication, note that by~\cite[Prop.\ 0.7.2.10(ii)]{MR3075000}, we need only show that for each integer $n\ge 1$, $\gM/u^n\gM$ is a projective $A[u]/u^n$-module.

 To show this, note that firstly that since $\gM$ is $u$-torsion free, for each $m,n\ge 1$ we have a short exact sequence of $A$-modules

 By the equivalence of conditions (1) and (4) of~\cite[Thm.\ 22.3]{MR1011461} (the local flatness criterion), we see that $\gM/u^n\gM$ is a flat $A[u]/u^n$-module for each $n$.
 It follows from the same short exact sequence and induction on $n$ that $\gM/u^n\gM$ is an $A$-module of finite presentation; so by~\cite[\href{http://stacks.math.columbia.edu/tag/0561}{Tag 0561}]{stacks-project}, it is an $A[[u]]/u^n$-module of finite presentation, and is therefore projective, as required.